Business Recovery Directory

 Free information directory will help match emergency managers with local business resources in the event of local emergency

-Manatee County Government has launched a new online tool that could help local businesses leverage resources and pull through a catastrophe.
+Manatee County Government has launched an online tool that would assist local businesses leverage resources and pull through a catastrophe.

 Manatee County business owners may now sign up for the Business Recovery Directory, a free emergency information exchange network.
-Manatee County Economic Development Program Manager Karen Stewart said the information businesses provide will help emergency managers in the event of an emergency.
+Manatee County Economic Development Official Karen Stewart said the information businesses provide will help emergency managers in the event of an emergency.

 “We encourage all businesses large and small to log in and list information in the Business Recovery Directory,” Stewart says.
 “If there’s ever a natural disaster, this information will be vital to emergency managers to quickly prop up the business community and keep our workforce employed.”